Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 Phillips Financial

-Phillips Financial Management is top firm on this list of the top advisors in Fort Wayne.
-The firm has several credentialed professionals on staff, including some who hold the Certified Financial Planner (CFP®), chartered financial analyst (CFA) and accredited investment fiduciary (AIF) designations.
+Phillips Financial Management has several credentialed professionals on staff, including some who hold the Certified Financial Planner (CFP®), chartered financial analyst (CFA) and accredited investment fiduciary (AIF) designations.

 However, some advisors on staff may earn commissions when selling insurance in their separate capacities as insurance agents, making Phillips Financial a fee-based practice.
 While commission-based compensation constitutes a conflict of interest, the firm is legally bound as a fiduciary to act in your best interests.